PhoenixTales/wiki.gothicarchive.org/items.md

 - has owner set to _Mastermind_, but there are multiple NPCs with "copies" of it: _Earon_, _Hellfire_ and _Hawkeye_
 - has extra magic damage and unique visual `special_sword.3ds`
 - offered as reward by _Hawkeye_ for delivering him _Sruup_
+- it can be deduced from early alphas that one was stored in the _Chapel Of Old Camp Castle_
+  - quest `Steal The Old Sword Of Fire Mages` was originally about stealing "old sword" from that chapel
+  - later version of that quest was changed to be about stealing that sword from directly from _Hellfire_, and in this version of the scripts we can see that the sword in his inventory is indeed the _Rune Sword_
+  - worth to _Nimblefinger_ more than a _Fire Stone_

 ## Sacrificial Dagger
 - appears in alpha 0.64, was dealing magic damage